Wyatt, Tarrant & Combs

-Wyatt, Tarrant & Combs LLP traces its roots back more than 200 years to 1812, when Alexander Scott Bullitt opened his law practice.
+Wyatt, Tarrant & Combs LLP is an American regional law firm with its largest office in Louisville, Kentucky.
+The firm traces its roots back more than 200 years to 1812, when Alexander Scott Bullitt opened his law practice.
 Wyatt has changed significantly since those frontier days and is now a full-service regional law firm with offices in Louisville and Lexington, Kentucky; New Albany, Indiana; and Memphis and Nashville, Tennessee.